| PURSE

 Germ

-Lake City, Utah, women's purses may be not only high in overall
+in Salt Lake City, Utah, women's purses may be not only

-were salmonella and E. coli, which can cause food poisoning and
+and E. coli, which can cause food poisoning and gastrointestinal

-trace fecal contamination on the majority of the purses tested.
+of trace fecal contamination on the majority of the

 What